canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report-advanced.md

 ### Things to know

 - `DefineMap` [can-define.types.get getters] can only derive a value from other values.
-They can't derive a value from the change in other values.
-However, event streams libraries, like [KefirJS](https://rpominov.github.io/kefir/) can do this.
+They can’t derive a value from the change in other values.
+However, event-stream libraries like [KefirJS](https://rpominov.github.io/kefir/) can do this.

-  For example, we can create a `Kefir` stream that counts the number of times the following `person` map's name property changes using the [can-stream-kefir] module as follows:
+  For example, we can create a `Kefir` stream that counts the number of times the following `person` map’s `name` property changes using the [can-stream-kefir] module as follows:

   ```js